GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 | Horizon channels all occupied | No connection pool              | Comms panel, pool exhausted | Enable PgBouncer / HikariCP |

 The fix in every case is the pattern, not the code.
 EDI knows this.
 She is waiting for you to know it too.

-### Leaving the System (External API)

-One more cost Joker will mention before you leave — relay travel.
-Every time you call an external service mid-request, you fly to the relay first.
-That is 50 ms before you have even jumped.

-_"Was it worth the trip?
-Because you're making it every single request."_

-Not every external trip is avoidable — sometimes the mission requires it.
-The question is whether you are making the trip when you do not need to, or making it on every request when once would do.

-The relay band on the HUD is orange.
-It was always going to be the most expensive leg.
-The question is whether you had to fly it at all.

 ---